China calls for calm amid tensions over Russian jet downing

 While relying on the region for oil supplies, China tends to leave Middle Eastern diplomacy to the other five permanent members of the U.N.
 Security Council, namely the United States, Britain, France and Russia.

-However, China has long said there is no military solution to Syria's problems and has criticised the West and Russia for bombing campaigns there.
+However, China has long said there is no military solution to Syria's problems and has criticized the West and Russia for bombing campaigns there.

-But China has its own worries about Uighurs from China's far western region of Xinjiang travelling to Syria and Iraq to fight with militant groups there.
+But China has its own worries about Uighurs from China's far western region of Xinjiang traveling to Syria and Iraq to fight with militant groups there.

 Earlier this month, Islamic State said it had killed a Chinese hostage, prompting outrage from China.